Sikinos | A Charming Greek Island

 Places to see on Sikinos

-• Chora, the charming capital of Sikinos, has two delightful settlements, Horio and Kastro, nestled just a stone’s throw away from each other.
+• Chora, the capital of Sikinos, hosts two charming settlements, Horio and Kastro, located very close to each other.
 These villages are a bastion of tradition, where villagers proudly uphold their customs and festivities.

-• In the southeastern part of the island, about 4 kilometers from Chora, lies the picturesque port of Alopronoia Village, also known as Ano Pronia Village.
+• About 4km from Chora, you’ll find the picturesque port of Alopronoia Village, also known as Ano Pronia Village.
 While it may not be a bustling party hub, it’s the perfect place to savor music, wine, and delectable cuisine.

 • Explore the rich heritage of Sikinos at the Byzantine Collection, located in the heart of Chora.
 This collection houses the island’s most significant icons.
 The church displays them during the summer months.
 In the winter, their home is in the church of Panagia Pantanassa.